Aberdeenshire Council reviews policy on installation of public access defibrillators

 Aberdeenshire Council has recently reviewed and updated its policy to facilitate requests from community groups who want to site a defibrillator on the outside of a council property, provided it is not a listed building.

-Information on where to go for more advice, possible sources of funding, the process to be followed and, most importantly, how community groups register their PADs on the national defibrillator database can all be found at www.aberdeenshire.gov.uk/communities-and-events/heartstart-pad/
+Information on where to go for more advice, possible sources of funding, the process to be followed and, most importantly, how community groups register their PADs on the national defibrillator database can all be found on the council’s website www.aberdeenshire.gov.uk/communities-and-events/heartstart-pad/

 A Public Access Defibrillator is designed to administer an electric shock to a person who is having a cardiac arrest.